Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - forgive & get rid of any grudges during prayer; don't worry about having to have done it earlier
 - Pray with humility: Matthew 6:7 (wrong verse)
-- Sometimes accompany prayer with fasting: Matthew 17:21 -Pray fervently: James 5:16; Colossians 4:12
+- Sometimes accompany prayer with fasting: Matthew 17:21
+- Pray fervently: Colossians 4:12 (wrong, but earnest intercession ex.)
--Pray with submission to God: Luke 22:42
+- Pray with submission to God:
+>'saying, “Father, if You are willing, remove this cup from Me; yet not My will, but Yours be done.”'
+(Luke 22:42)
--Use the strategies of binding and loosing in prayer: Matthew 16:19
+- Use the strategies of binding and loosing in prayer: Matthew 16:19